Minimax Confidence Intervals for the Sliced Wasserstein Distance: Finite-Sample Confidence Intervals

-Although the coverage of $C_{nm}^{(N)}$ requires almost no assumptions on $P$ and $Q$, we now show that its length achieves the minimax rates established in Theorem \ref{thm::minimax_distance}, and is adaptive to the magnitude of $\sj_{r,\delta}(P), \sj_{r,\delta}(Q)$.
+Although the coverage of the above intervals requires no assumptions on $P$ and $Q$, apart from the mild moment condition $P,Q \in \calK_{2r}(b)$, we now show that their length achieves the minimax rates established in Theorem \ref{thm::minimax_distance}, and is adaptive to the magnitude of $\sj_{r,\delta}(P), \sj_{r,\delta}(Q)$.